 By some accounts, ibn Sina authored about 400 books and treatises, ranging in length from a few pages to hundreds of pages.
 By the time he left Bukhara at the age of 22, he had written his first two books.
 He authored a couple books — one an encyclopedia of philosophical sciences and another on the pulse — in his native language of Farsi, but most books he wrote in Arabic.
 Just as Latin would later unite European scholars, Arabic served as a universal language of learning, and many Arab and Muslim scholars found it more adept at conveying precise meanings than their native languages.

 Probably ibn Sina's most famous book is Al-Qann fi al-Tibb, or The Canon of Medicine.
 It was first translated into Latin in the 12th century, and translated into Hebrew in the late 15th century.
 Unfortunately, the encyclopedia lacked pictures.
 (Islam generally forbade the depiction of human form, though pictures were relatively rare in European books of the time, too.)
 As a result, the pictures that did appear in The Canon were mostly decorative.
-The Canon remained influential in Europe for well over five centuries, and continued to be consulted in the Muslim world well into the 20th century.
+The Canon made its way into Europe probably around the mid-11th century, and remained influential there for well over five centuries.
+The book continued to be consulted in the Muslim world well into the 20th century.

 The contention that Muslims preserved the works of ancient Greece was certainly true.
 Ibn Sina was a follower of Galen's belief in humors: blood (provides vitality), phlegm (cools the body, especially in a fever), black bile (darkens bodily fluids), and yellow bile (aids digestion).
 Thought to shape personality as well as health, humors had to be kept in balance, leading to the sometimes deadly practice of bleeding.
 But ibn Sina was hardly an ineffectual doctor.
 He became a physician in his teens, and soon won the favor of a local ruler by treating him successfully for a potentially fatal infection.
 Ibn Sina's reward was access to the royal library at Bukhara.
 Over the years, he endorsed experimentation, and readily discarded ineffective remedies for better ones.
 Besides advances in medical care for expectant mothers and children, he recognized the contagious nature of tuberculosis, and the ability of diseases to spread through tainted water and soil.
 He even became an arguable pioneer in psychology, recognizing the connections between emotional and physical states (he sometimes recommended listening to good music for good health), and examining the role that environment plays in one's health.
 Kick-starting the field of preventive medicine, he advocated for good exercise and sleep habits.
 He recommended wine in moderation, remarking, "It is of sharp flavor, like a father's advice, but useful also; permitted to the intelligent, forbidden to fools."